• Skip to main content

 Using Crowdsourced Indexes in Preservica

-January 18, 2023 By FromThePage
+January 18, 2023 by FromThePage

 What can you do with transcripts once your project is done?
 The Texas Digital Archive transcribed the handwritten index to a 3rd court of appeals and turned it into a look up table by Appellant and Appellee, making their digitized case records much more accessible.